 “Dittie Guise is the embodiment of excellence in both business and management, providing strong leadership in developing innovative strategies and new business opportunities for the Montego Bay Convention Centre,” said Andrew Azar Chairman of MBCC Board.
 “She brings to the table a unique set of skills and drive to help make the Convention Centre a success.
 We are proud of her most recent accomplishment in earning this distinguished award.”

 Ms. Guise has held key positions at several large Convention Centres in her career.
 Her many professional accomplishments include a four-year term as Chief Operating Officer, for the Pennsylvania Convention Centre.
-As a member of the SMG team, she has held the positions of General Manager, Assistant General Manager, and VP of Convention Marketing and Services at the Greater Columbus Convention Centre in Columbus, OH.
+As a member of the the Ministry of Tourism team, she has held the positions of General Manager, Assistant General Manager, and VP of Convention Marketing and Services at the Greater Columbus Convention Centre in Columbus, OH.
 Throughout her career, Dittie has built international teams that developed award-winning operating procedures which have been adopted by many leading convention centres around the world.

 Guise’s rapid rate of positive transformation made such an impression on the city of Philadelphia that she was declared one of the regions “Movers and Shakers” and honoured as one of the city’s most “Influential African Americans in the hospitality industry” for eight years by a national publication, Black Meetings and Tourism.